linode/terraform-provider-linode/docs/resources/instance_config.md

 The following computed attribute is available in a VPC interface:

 * `vpc_id` - (Optional) The ID of VPC of the subnet which the VPC interface is connected to.

+* `ip_ranges` - (Optional) IPv4 CIDR VPC Subnet ranges that are routed to this Interface.
+IPv6 ranges are also available to select participants in the Beta program.

 #### ipv4